In this article, you will learn how to send great tips to your UX designers.

 Screenshots are a great communication tool for website designers and developers, and really for every creative person.
 They make collaboration across teams simple.
 Fonts too small?
 Line length too long?
 Image not scaling properly?
 Low contrast colors?
 All of these issues can be quickly communicated by harnessing the power of screenshots and quick recordings of your screen in real time.

 How to take screenshots with Droplr

-All you need to do is download the Droplr app for Mac or Windows.
-Then, right-click the Screenshot feature.
+All you need to do is download the Droplr app for Mac or Windows, or install the Chrome or Edge extension.
+Then, click on the Screenshot feature.
 Click and drag to select the portion of your screen you want to capture.
 Your screenshot will appear on your Droplr account, and a link to it will be copied to your clipboard.
 Share the link with your designers and help them understand what you want out of web design.
 Check out this article to learn more about how the screenshot feature works.